rjtanner/sciserver_cookbooks/xmm/analysis-xmm-source-detection-p1.md

 ## 3. Filter the Observation

-The following filtering follows exactly the filtering done in the ABC Guide Chapter 7, [Part 1](./analysis-xmm-ABC-guide-ch6-p1.md).
+The following filtering follows exactly the filtering done in the ABC Guide [notebook on image creation and filtering](./analysis-xmm-ABC-guide-EPIC-image-filtering.md).

 ```python
 def display_fits_image(event_list_file, image_file='image.fits'):